-CAPLABS 15 Day Cleanse is a supportive supplement which may aid in the detoxification of water, digestive waste, and toxins.
-The 15 Day Cleanse is designed for short-term use lasting around two weeks and should not be taken daily for long-term.
+CAPLABS 15 Day Cleanse is designed for short-term use lasting around two weeks and should not be taken daily for long-term.
 It is best performed in cycles or rotations as needed.

 Please note the 15 Day Cleanse is not designed as a ‘quick fix, ’ and for long-term weight loss, it should be combined with a sustainable and healthy diet and exercise protocol.